IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 #### 3.72.6.2 SAML Token Option

 An Authorization Client that supports the SAML Token Option SHALL be able to incorporate a XUA compliant SAML 2.0 Assertion (see ITI TF-2b: 3.40.4.1.2 Message Semantics) as access token.
-The SAML assertion shall be encoded as specified in Security Assertion Markup Language (SAML) 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants [RFC 7522, Section 2.1] rules and included in the HTTP Basic Authorization header with type *IHE-SAML*.
+The SAML assertion shall be encoded as specified in Security Assertion Markup Language (SAML) 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants [RFC 7522, Section 2.1] rules and included in the HTTP Authorization header with type *IHE-SAML*.

 A Resource Server that supports the SAML Token Option SHALL be able to accept and understand a SAML assertion that complies with the XUA specification as the access token for requests.

 ### 3.72.7 Expected Actions

-The Authorization Client SHALL incorporate the access token to Resource Server requests in the HTTP Basic Authorization header.
+The Authorization Client SHALL incorporate the access token to Resource Server requests in the HTTP Authorization header.

 The Resource Server SHALL validate the access token and ensure that it has not expired.
 The Resource Server SHALL verify, that the claims conveyed in the access token match the transaction type and data (E.g., verify that the patient_id attribute of the access token corresponds to the patient_id of the resource request).